skrysmanski/blogtext/src/readme.txt

 = 0.9.10 =
 * Fixed some bugs (issues #29, #35, #36)
-* Updated NPM packages to fix a security vulnerability

 = 0.9.9 =
 * Change: Removed all custom thumbnail creation code.
 Instead, BlogText now just uses the actual image - with appropriate `max-width` styling.
 For reasoning, see issue #22.